The 48-Hour Validation: How Market Testing Saved 3 Months of Building the Wrong Thing

 Week 7: Public Launch With Proof Instead of Hope

 Week 7: Chen launched publicly.
-But unlike most operators, he didn’t launch with hope.
-He launched with proof.
+Unlike most operators, he didn’t launch with hope; he launched with proof.

 Traditional launch: “I have this new program.
 I think it will help you.
 Here’s why I believe it works.
 Trust me.”

 That’s a hope-based launch.
-Asking the market to trust your theory.
+You’re asking the market to trust your theory.

 Chen’s launch: “I ran this program with 8 executives.
 Here’s what they said.
 Here’s the outcome they got.
 Join the next cohort.”

 That’s a proof-based launch.
-Market sees validated results.
+The market sees validated results.

 Week 7 launch assets: